YipengHu/MPHY0043/tutorials/registration/readme.md

 In this workflow, pairs of gray-scale, intensity-normalised images are stacked at the channel dimension as the input to a GlobalNet.
 The GlobalNet then learns to estimate affine transformation parameters by optimising the mean square errors between the fixed image and the warped moving image — a case of unsupervised learning for affine registration.

 In real-world applications, similar affine registration workflows have been widely used to estimate an initial global alignment efficiently.
 The initial registration step is then followed by or combined with a more refined, local, and non-rigid registration, such as those estimating DDFs or DVFs.

+>Further exploring software for medical image registration with deep learning at [DeepReg](http://deepreg.net).